The Delicious Crescent

 • Blend Almond Milk: In a blender, combine the peeled almonds and evaporated milk.
 Blend until smooth.
 Set aside.

-• Fill the Molds: Sprinkle the remaining nuts into the kulfi molds.
-Pour the mixture into small disposable cups, kulfi molds, or popsicle molds.
+• Fill the Molds and Freeze: Sprinkle the remaining nuts into the kulfi molds or small disposable cups.
+Pour the mixture into the molds, leaving some room on top and fit the lids.
 If using disposable cups, cover with foil and insert wide popsicle sticks through the foil into the center.
+Place the molds in the freezer and allow them to freeze overnight.

 • Unmold and Serve: Briefly immerse the molds in a bowl of water for 1 minute or rub them between your palms for 30 seconds.
 Carefully hold the stick and unmold the kulfi.
 Sprinkle with chopped almonds and serve immediately.